-If you’re planning an upcoming trip within the U.S., you’ll probably need a COVID-19 test for travel.
-The FDA recommends the molecular polymerase chain reaction (PCR) test, which is the only accepted COVID-19 testing for travel, as well as the most accurate and widely available.
+If you’re looking for a pre-trip Covid test, you’ll see these two tests quite often: the PCR test and the antigen test.
+Currently, the FDA recommends the molecular polymerase chain reaction (PCR) test, which is the gold standard of accepted COVID-19 tests for travel, and the most accurate and widely available.

 5% OFF your travel insurance

 This section will help you find a PCR COVID-19 test near you based on the most common nationwide and local centers.

-COVID-19 test for travel – Nationwide (United States)
+Covid-19 test for travel – nationwide (United States)

-Walgreens offers COVID-19 testing for American travelers.
+Walgreens offers COVID-19 testing for American travelers, in partnership with the PWNHealth network and LabCorp.
 On their website, they note that these tests are available at no cost to eligible individuals who meet the CDC criteria.
 To see if you’re eligible, you have to complete a quick screening survey and, if you’re eligible, you’ll be able to make your appointment.

-The COVID test for travel at Walgreens is generally free, but in some locations, your insurance could be billed by LabCorp, so check this with your Walgreens location before your test.
-Many American travelers have gotten the PCR test for travel at Walgreens to travel to Hawaii and other international destinations like Aruba.
+Three tests are available: the PCR test, the rapid antigen test (BinaxNOW), and the rapid diagnostic test (ID NOW).
+The Walgreens PCR test cost is generally $0, but in some locations, your insurance could be billed by LabCorp, so check this with your Walgreens location before your test.
+Many American travelers have gotten the ID NOW or PCR test for travel at Walgreens for entry to Hawaii and other international destinations like Aruba.

+ID Now results take less than 24 hours, while PCR results arrive in 1-2 days.
 You can check here to find additional information and a location near you.

 *Note: Walgreens doesn’t provide an official fit-to-fly certificate, but an email with the result of the test.
 This is valid for traveling to Hawaii and other locations, but it might not be valid for all international destinations.